renaissance-publishing/renaissance/content/chapters/26-the-five-roles.md

 He's also an effective provisioner: he has Wealth Level 4 and a high Protocol, so he can simply *buy* the party things that they need.
 He's also a member of a Lawyer's Guild, which enables him to draw on that organization's resources, and he has a Level 4 Investment, which is another asset that he can draw on to support the party.

-Sadly, River is all but helpless in combat.
+River is all but helpless in combat.
 His Fray TN is 50, his Ranged Weapons TN is 60, and he is armed only with a crossbow and a dagger; while this allows him to participate in a combat by firing at range, he certainly *won't* be a primary factor in a fight.
 (Tempters' average STR and River's low SOM mean that his damage with his dagger is singularly unimpressive.)
 He doesn't even have armor—even though Tempters have mediocre DUR—so if the enemy successfully engages him, he's in deep trouble.